New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 Week 3-4:

-- Optimize environment (remove competing cues, make desired cues obvious)
+- Optimize your environment (remove competing cues, make desired cues obvious)

-- Troubleshoot obstacles (too complex? simplify. keep forgetting? stronger cue?)
+- Troubleshoot obstacles (too complex? simplify. keep skipping? wrong cue?)

 Week 5-8:

-- First habit should feel automatic (you can do it while thinking about other things)
+- First habit should feel automatic now (you do it without thinking)

-- Add SECOND habit (preferably stacked onto the first)
+- Add a SECOND habit (stack it onto the first if possible)

 After 8 weeks:

-- You now have 2 automated behaviors running on basal ganglia autopilot
+- You now have 2 automated habits running on basal ganglia autopilot

-- Add more gradually (one at a time, 5-8 weeks each)
+- Gradually add more (one at a time, 5-8 weeks each)

 The process:

-- Pick ONE foundational habit (sleep, stress, or attention)
+- Pick ONE habit (sleep, stress, or attention)

 Your basal ganglia will take over.
 The behavior becomes effortless.
-You've freed up precious mental bandwidth for everything else.
+And you've freed up mental bandwidth for everything else.

 Related Articles